topkecleon/telegram-bot-bash/doc/3_advanced.md

   function bashbotBlockRecover() {
       # ups, we are blocked!
       (( MYBLOCKED++ ))
-      # log what we gotr
+      # log what we got
       printf "%s: Blocked %d times: %s\n" "$(date)" "${MYBLOCKED}" "$*" >>"${ERRORLOG}"

       if [ "${MYBLOCKED}" -gt 10 ]; then